groveco/data-engineering-neo-challenge/README.md

 # Grove Data Engineering - Neo Challenge

-For this challenge you will create an ETL to capture information about NEOs (Near Earth Objects) and produce a visualization from the results.
+For this challenge you will create an ETL to capture information about NEOs (Near Earth Objects).

-## Part 1 - ETL

-Using any language and database system you are comfortable with, create an ETL to process data from NASA's Near Earth Object Web Service.
-Your goal is to determine if and when any hazardous objects will be approaching earth, how close they will get, and save the information to a database for review in Part 2.
+Using any language and database system you are comfortable with, create an ETL to process data from NASA's Near Earth Object Web Service. <b> Your goal is to determine if and when any hazardous objects will be approaching earth, how close they will get, and save the information to a database. </b>

 NASA's web service, including example API calls, can be found here: https://api.nasa.gov/neo/?api_key=DEMO_KEY